Foods That Can Prevent Glaucoma: A Complete Guide to Eye-Healthy Nutrition

 A. Green, Leafy Vegetables

-- Foods like kale, spinach, and Swiss chard are rich in vitamins and minerals, including lutein and zeaxanthin, essential for eye health.
+- Vegetables such as kale, spinach, and Swiss chard are rich in lutein and zeaxanthin, antioxidants that protect the retina from damage.

 B. Berries and Citrus Fruits

-- Blueberries, strawberries, oranges, and grapefruits are packed with vitamins A, C, and E, essential for overall eye health.
+- Blueberries, strawberries, oranges, and grapefruits are loaded with vitamins A, C, and E, crucial for eye protection.

 C. Cold Water Fish

-- Salmon, tuna, and mackerel are rich in omega-3 fatty acids, which help reduce inflammation and improve blood flow to the eyes.
+- Salmon, tuna, and mackerel provide omega-3 fatty acids, which reduce inflammation and support optic nerve function.

 D. Nuts and Legumes

-- Almonds, peanuts, and lentils are excellent sources of zinc, copper, and vitamin E, essential nutrients for eye health.
+- Almonds, peanuts, and lentils are excellent sources of zinc, copper, and vitamin E, essential for maintaining strong eye health.

 E. Whole Grains

-- Incorporating whole grain foods, such as brown rice, quinoa, and oats, in your diet can help regulate blood sugar levels.
+- Incorporate brown rice, quinoa, oats, and other whole grains to help regulate blood sugar levels.

-- Managing blood sugar levels can significantly reduce the risk of developing glaucoma.
+- Stable blood sugar reduces strain on the eyes and lowers the risk of developing glaucoma.

 IV.
 Foods to Avoid for Glaucoma Patients